dylanmc/CryptoBook/src/3_CryptolIntro.md

 provided on the Cryptol website, which is `http://cryptol.org`

 You're ready to go with the rest of the chapter (and book) if you can run Cryptol, and follow along with the session below.
-In the examples below, **what you type will be in bold**, and `what the computer types will be in non-bold typewriter font (like this)`.
+In the examples below, **`what you type will be in bold`**, and `what the computer types will be in non-bold (like this)`.

 _start cryptol, however you're supposed to on your system_
 ```